shntnu/2023_12_JUMP_data_only_vignettes/howto/1_jumprr_steps.md

+# JUMP_rr tutorial.
-## **Step-by-step tutorial: Using JUMP\_rr to answer key biological questions**
+## **Step-by-step tutorial: Using JUMP_rr to answer key biological questions**

-The JUMP\_rr interactive [tools](https://github.com/broadinstitute/monorepo/tree/main/libs/jump_rr#quick-data-access) allow you to explore the JUMP dataset of genetic and chemical perturbations and their effects on cell morphology features.
+The JUMP_rr interactive [tools](https://github.com/broadinstitute/monorepo/tree/main/libs/jump_rr#quick-data-access) allow you to explore the JUMP dataset of genetic and chemical perturbations and their effects on cell morphology features.
 The data shown have been aggregated across replicates for each gene and by applying different filters, you can investigate how specific perturbations influence cells, their structures, and the strength of the changes.

 In this tutorial, you will learn how to: